Siamion13/Saucedemo-wdio-tests/README.md

 # Saucedemo WebdriverIO Tests

-This is a Selenium automation project for testing the SwagLabs web application.
-The goal of this project is to demonstrate automated testing skills using Selenium WebDriver, including test case creation, execution, and reporting.
+This is a WebdriverIO automation project for testing the SauceDemo web application.
+The goal of this project is to demonstrate automated testing skills using WebdriverIO, Mocha, and Allure, including test case creation, execution, and reporting.

 ## Technologies Used